 17) Can I watch the lessons on more than one device?

 Yes!
 But not at the same time, so for security reasons, you should make sure that you are the only person who knows your account details!

 1) You can pay £19.99 for a month’s access to ONE course and its practice activities (Writing Task 1, Writing Task 2 or Grammar).
 This option may be better for students who are taking the exam in the distant future and want to prepare in a more relaxed manner, or for students who have a lower level of English and will need more time to watch and understand the videos.

 2) You can pay £34.99 a month for full access to ALL the videos and practice activities on the site.
 This is the best option for students who are due to sit the exam within the next 2 months, and is the most popular option.
 Please make sure you chose the correct subscription - Academic and General Training are both available.

-3) You can pay £119.99 a month for full access to ALL the videos and practice activities on the site, plus written feedback on FIVE pieces of writing (two letters/reports and three essay) AND my persona guidance about which videos to watch and when.
+3) You can pay £119.99 a month for full access to ALL the videos and practice activities on the site, plus written feedback on SEVEN pieces of writing (two letters/reports and five essay), a FREE first assessment, and my personal guidance throughout the course.
 This is the best option for students who have failed the twice before (maybe multiple times) and need help fixing specific issues OR for students who need a 7.0.

 MONTHS ARE ALWAYS 30 DAYS in My IELTS Classroom SUBSCRIPTIONS

 19) How do I pay for my subscription?